 The Company's financial statements included in the Annual Report have been prepared in conformity with United States generally accepted accounting principles and are accompanied by the auditors' report from Ernst & Young.
-Shareholders are requested to adopt the audited accounts of the Company for the year ended March 31, 2007, together with the auditors' report.
+Shareholders are requested to adopt the audited accounts of the Company for the year ended March 31, 2008, together with the auditors' report.

-The Board recommends a vote "FOR" the adoption of the audited accounts of WNS for the financial year ended 31 March 2007, together with the auditors' report.
+The Board recommends a vote "FOR" the adoption of the audited accounts of WNS for the financial year ended March 31, 2008, together with the auditors' report.

-THAT Ernst & Young be and hereby is re-appointed as the Company's auditors until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2008
+THAT Ernst & Young be and hereby is re-appointed as the Company's auditors until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2009.

-A public company is required by law at each annual general meeting to appoint auditors to hold office from the conclusion of that meeting to the conclusion of the next annual general meeting to examine the accounts of the Company and to report thereon.
+A public company is required by law at each annual general meeting to appoint auditors to hold office from the conclusion of that meeting to the conclusion of the next annual general meeting.

-Shareholders are requested to approve the re-appointment of Ernst & Young as the Company's auditors until the conclusion of the annual general meeting of the Company to be held in 2008 to examine the accounts in respect of the financial year ending March 31, 2008 and to report thereon.
+Shareholders are requested to approve the re-appointment of Ernst & Young as the Company's auditors in respect of the financial year ending March 31, 2009 and until the annual general meeting of the Company to be held in 2009.

-The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" the re-appointment of Ernst & Young as auditors of the Company until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2008.
+The Board, upon the recommendation of the Audit Committee of the Board, recommends a vote "FOR" the re-appointment of Ernst & Young as auditors of the Company until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2009.

-THAT a maximum sum of \$750,000 be and hereby is approved as being available for the payment of the remuneration of Ernst & Young as auditors for their audit services to be rendered in respect of financial year ending March 31, 2008 and that the Board or a committee thereof is authorised to determine the remuneration payable from time to time to the auditors during this period subject to the maximum sum stipulated
+THAT a maximum sum of \$2 million be and hereby is approved as being available for the payment of the remuneration of Ernst & Young as the Company's auditors for their audit services to be rendered in respect of financial year ending March 31, 2009 and that the Board or a committee thereof is authorised to determine the remuneration payable from time to time to the auditors during this period subject to the maximum sum stipulated.

-Under the articles of association of the Company the shareholders in general meeting fix the remuneration of the auditors.
-The level of fees to be charged by the auditors for audit services to be rendered in respect of the financial year ending March 31, 2008 is not known.
-Company is requesting shareholders' approval for an aggregate sum of \$750,000 to be available for the payment of remuneration to the auditors for their audit services to be rendered during the financial year ending March 31, 2008.
-The precise amount to be paid to the auditors for audit services, subject to a maximum fee of \$750,000, will be determined by the Board.
+Under the articles of association of the Company, the shareholders in general meeting fix the remuneration of the auditors.
+The level of fees to be charged by the auditors for audit services to be rendered in respect of the financial year ending March 31, 2009 is not known.
+Consequently, the approval of the Shareholders in a general meeting is sought for a maximum sum of \$2 million to be available for payment of remuneration of the auditors for audit services to be rendered during the financial year ending March 31, 2009.
+The precise amount to be paid to the auditors for audit services, subject to a maximum fee of \$2 million will be determined by the Board or a committee thereof.

-The Board upon the recommendation of the audit committee recommends a vote 'FOR' the approval of a maximum sum of \$750,000 being available for payment to auditors' for the audit services to be rendered in respect of fiscal 2008.
+The Board upon the recommendation of the audit committee recommends a vote 'FOR' the fixation of auditor's remuneration for the audit services to be rendered in respect of fiscal 2009.